CORPORATE GOVERNANCE GUIDELINES

 - Committee Agendas

 Each committee chairperson, in consultation with the appropriate officers and staff of the Company, develops the committee’s agenda.
 Agendas are distributed to all committee members in advance of the meeting.
-Independent Directors may suggest additional agenda items and may raise at any meeting subjects that are not on the agenda.
+Independent directors may suggest additional agenda items and may raise at any committee meeting subjects that are not on the agenda.

 - Assignment and Rotation of Committee Members

-The Corporate Governance Committee recommends to the Board, and the Independent Directors and the Board designate, the members and the chairpersons of the Board’s committees, taking into account the preferences and experience of the individual directors.
+The Corporate Governance Committee recommends to the Board, and the independent directors and the Board designate, the members and the chairpersons of the Board’s committees, taking into account the preferences and experience of the individual directors.

-The Board reviews committee membership annually and considers whether membership of any committee should be changed with a view toward balancing the benefits derived from continuity against the benefits derived from the diversity of experience and viewpoints of the various directors.
+The Board annually reviews committee membership and considers whether membership of any committee should be changed with a view toward balancing the benefits derived from continuity against the benefits derived from the diversity of experience and viewpoints of the various directors.
 Consideration is given to rotating committee members periodically, but the Board does not believe that rotation should be mandated as a policy.

 - Director Qualification Standards